ammarhakim/gkyl-doc/source/gkyl/VlasovOnCartGrid.rst

        only initial conditions will be written to file.
      - true

-EXAMPLE INIT FUNCTION

 App output
 ----------

-The app will write distribution function for each species and the EM fields at the equal time intervals.
-Besides the initial condition, ``nFrame`` data frames will be written.
+The app will write distribution function for each species and the EM fields at specified time intervals.
+Depending on input parameters specified to the species and field block, different number of distribution functions, fields and diagnostics (moments, integrated quantities) will be written.

 The output format is ADIOS BP files.
 Say your input file is called "vlasov.lua" and your species are called "elc" and "ion".
-Then, the app will write out the following
+Then, the app will write out the following files:
-files:

 - ``vlasov_elc_N.bp``
 - ``vlasov_ion_N.bp``